day8/re-frame/README.md

 If you are curious about FRP, I'd recommend [this FRP backgrounder](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) before you go any further.

-### High Level Tasks

-When you use re-frame, you'll create your app by writing three kinds of functions:
-  - subscriptions - which query over application state and create signals (move data into components).
-  - components - which turn data into Hiccup (DOM).
-  - event handlers - which provide the state transition (control) layer.

-You'll also be designing a data structure to represent the app state, and probably writing a [herbert schema](https://github.com/miner/herbert) for it.

 ## The Parts

 To teach re-frame, I'll now incrementally develop a diagram, explaining each part as it is added.

 Along the way, I'll be using [Reagent] at an intermediate to advanced level.
-This is not an introduction to Reagent tutorial, so you need to have done one of those before getting here.
+So, this is not a Reagent tutorial and you will need to have done one of those before continuing here.
 Try
 [the official intro](http://reagent-project.github.io/) or [this](https://github.com/jonase/reagent-tutorial) or
 [this](http://yogthos.net/posts/2014-07-15-Building-Single-Page-Apps-with-Reagent.html).